Matteo-Pietro-Pillitteri/Computational-Intelligence/lab9/README.md

 ### The steps that led me to a solution:

-- **You must understand that there is nothing to understand**: it very important to understand that the make_problem function is a blackbox that provide you the fitness metric to evaluate your individuals.
+- **You must understand that there is nothing to understand about the problem generator**: it very important to understand that the make_problem function is a blackbox that provide you the fitness metric to evaluate your individuals.
 Everything you need to take the first steps into the problem:
    - the individual's genome is encoded as a bit string
    - choose the strategy